luontola/retrolambda/README.md

 Does not backport Java 8 language features other than lambda expressions.

-Does not support serializable lambda expressions.
-Implementing support for them would technically be possible, but it would require projects to have a runtime dependency on a library which would contain a backported copy of the `java.lang.invoke.SerializedLambda` class.
-If you really need it, make a feature request. ;-)

 May break if a future JDK 8 build stops generating a new class for each `invokedynamic` call.
 Retrolambda works so that it captures the bytecode that `java.lang.invoke.LambdaMetafactory` generates dynamically, so